Test-Optional Colleges Not Requiring SAT or ACT Scores

 2. Strive for a High GPA

 If you do not submit ACT or SAT scores, your GPA likely matters more than ever.
 Additionally, a high GPA can help you earn academic scholarships.
-Most schools consider applicants' cumulative GPAs when choosing who to accept.
-If you're a sophomore or junior with a relatively low GPA, strive to raise your GPA in your final years.
+Most schools consider applicants’ cumulative GPAs.
+If you’re a sophomore or junior with a relatively low GPA, strive to raise your GPA in your final years.

 3. Engage in Extracurriculars and Volunteering

 Most college applications allow you to describe your extracurricular involvement and volunteer history.
-If not, you should include details in an essay or resume.
 Colleges tend to value community involvement and look for students who do the same.
 Additionally, participating in extracurricular activities may lead to scholarship opportunities in areas like choir, dance, special interests, or sports.

 4. Present Your Best Self on Social Media